Stop Joe Manchin’s FERC! Click here to see our research, demands and actions for FERC January 19, 2023.

 What would FREC Look Like?

 Since the launch of the FREC campaign BXE has been in dialogue with frontline groups and politicians about what FREC would look like.
-The culmination of this work has been the Legislative Case for a Federal Renewable Energy Commission (2020) and the 30 Legislative Points for a Federal Renewable Energy Commission (2021).
+The culmination of this work has been the 30 Legislative Points for a Federal Renewable Energy Commission (2021).
 But for a much less nitty gritty summary:

 - FREC will require that an Environmental Justice Analysis, in addition to an Environmental Impact Statement, must be created for every proposed new energy project.
 The EJA would evaluate potential structural violence resulting from new energy infrastructure projects.
 This includes but isn’t limited to environmental racism, gendered violence, energy monopolization, and economic sacrifice zones.